hai-vr/h-view/README.md

 - *No option specified:* Starts as a desktop window.
 If SteamVR is running, it also creates an additional dashboard overlay.
 - `--no-overlay` Starts as a desktop window.
+- `--register-manifest` On `Debug` config only: Register the application path to SteamVR.
+By default, debug builds do not register themselves.
+- `--no-register-manifest` On `Release` config only: Do not register the application path to SteamVR.

 ### Third-party acknowledgements